 COVID-19: Information for PGRs

-This page brings together the latest advice and guidance for postgraduate researchers.
-You can also find advice about returning to campus on the LJMU Moving Forward Together pages, including information on health and safety, Covid testing, Libraries, travel, and IT.
+This page brings together the latest advice and guidance specifically for postgraduate researchers.
+You can also find a wide range of advice for all LJMU students on the LJMU Moving Forward Together pages, including information on health and safety, Covid testing, Libraries, travel, and IT.

 Exceptional Support for PhD Research Severely Affected by Covid-19

 Exceptional support is open to application from PGRs whose research has been severely affected by Covid-19.
-You may apply under this scheme if you have experienced exceptional and chronic disruptions to your research (i.e. beyond the 3 months recognised in the PGR support package of July 2020).
+You may apply for financial support under this scheme if you have experienced exceptional and chronic disruptions to your research (i.e. beyond the 3 months recognised in the PGR support package of July 2020).